blookot/agent-builder-demo/README.md

 # Elastic AI Agent Builder Demo

-This repo will help you build a local demo of semantic search with RAG (retrieval augmented generation) using the Elastic stack and Streamlit.<br/>
+This repo will help you build a local demo of *Elastic AI Agent Builder* using the Elastic stack, a local LLM (with multilingual support!) and Streamlit to power the UI.
+Ambitous, right!?
-For the content, we will crawl the Elastic Labs blog posts to have some data to pass as context to the LLM.

-This generative AI demo has been adapted from Jeff's excellent blog posts (see refs below) with a few changes:
-* I wanted to run everything locally, so the Elastic stack and the LLM are local,
-* I wanted to have multilingual support, so the demo uses the e5.small embedding model (instead of Elastic's default ELSER) to support multilingual search.
-The examples will be in French.

 Note: this is for demo purpose only!
 This deployment is not secure, so do not use it in production or with confidential data!